lua-rocks/core-deprecated/lib/luapi/readme.md

 Some function comment.
 Can be multiline.
 _Support_ **markdown**.

+Next line (started with tag `@` is unnecessary but it makes this function special by specifying its type: *unique pseudo-reqpath*, to refer to it later).

+@ src.module.example (function)
 > str (string) some string comment
 > num (number) [2] some number comment
 < con (string) result of concatenation